LostInBrittany/wasm-codelab/step-01/README.md

-#  DevFest Paris 2020 WebAssembly Codelab - Step 01 - Let's do some maths
+#  JUG SummerCamp 2020 WebAssembly Codelab - Step 01 - Let's do some maths

 This is the initial step of the tutorial.
 In this step we will define some simple math functions in C, we will compile it in WASM and we will call them from JS.